KDE/digikam-doc/setup_application/cm_settings.rst

 The **Output device profile** should match the profile for your output device, usually your printer.
 This profile will be used to do a :ref:`soft proof <soft_proof>`, so you will be able to preview how an image will be rendered via an output device.
 It enables you to emulate, granted that you have a profile for it, how your image will render for a particular device.
 It is useful before printing for instance because your printer has a smaller gamut than your camera and some colors might look saturated.
 You may want to fix this manually instead of relying on the "blind" algorithm of your printer.

-The **Color Profiles Repository**: digiKam looks for ICC profiles in a number of default locations e.g. :file:`/usr/share/color/icc` or.
-Set this to the folder where you store extra profiles e.g :file:`/home/user/.color/icc`. digiKam will scan these folders when starting up.
+The **Color Profiles Repository**: digiKam looks for ICC profiles in a number of default locations e.g. :file:`/usr/share/color/icc`.
+Set this to the folder where you store extra profiles e.g. :file:`/home/user/.color/icc`. digiKam will scan these folders when starting up.

 Advanced Settings
 -----------------

 **Use black point compensation**: this setting is a way to make adjustments between the maximum black levels of digital files and the black capabilities of various digital devices.

-**Rendering Intents**: this setting provide four options listed below.
+**Rendering Intents**: this setting provides four options listed below.

     - **Perceptual**: causes the full gamut of the image to be compressed or expanded to fill the gamut of the destination device, so that gray balance is preserved but colorimetric accuracy may not be preserved.
 In other words, if certain colors in an image fall outside of the range of colors that the output device can render, the image intent will cause all the colors in the image to be adjusted so that the every color in the image falls within the range that can be rendered and so that the relationship between colors is preserved as much as possible.
 This intent is most suitable for display of photographs and images, and is the default intent.